g0v-it/data-budget/README.md

 A *Smart Data Management Platform* to feed the http://budget.g0v.it/ web applications.

-The plaform is built around a knowledge graph that contains informations about some  Italian Government budget and financial reports:
+The plaform is built around a knowledge graph that contains information about the Italian Government budget and other similar reports, namely:

-- "legge di bilancio"
+- "disegno di legge di bilancio" (budget proposal)
-- "disegno di legge di bilancio"
+- "legge di bilancio" (budget)
-- "consuntivo di bilancio"
+- "consuntivo di bilancio" (consolidated balance)

 The platform extracts and links main financial facts from the official open data provided by the "Ministero dell'Economia e Finance" for 2014-2019 years .

 The knowledge graph is compliant with RDF and Semantic Web Specification.

 Applications can access the knowledge graph through a SPARQL interface.

 An example of RESTfull APIs is also provided as part of the platform.
-The provided APIS integrates with http://budget.g0v.it/ application (source available at https://github.com/g0v-it/web-budget)
+The provided API queries the knowledge graph and expose the data as as required by http://budget.g0v.it/ application (source available at https://github.com/g0v-it/web-budget).

 **Reference implementations:**